aditya369b/Gator-Barter-Website/credentials/README.md

 8. Instructions on how to use the above information are as follows:
 ![Intructions for connecting DB](https://github.com/CSC-648-SFSU/csc648-fall2019-Team04/blob/master/credentials/Screen%20Shot%202019-12-17%20at%208.43.37%20PM.png)

-Note: While running the application locally you need to set the above values with appropriate local credentials in the file application/dbCursor.py
+Note: While running the application locally you need to set the above values with appropriate local credentials in the file application/dbCursor.py and application/app.py

 How to ssh as root user
 - Aquire the appropriate .pem file